vramirez1/gae_exercise/README.md

 	4. Try to access your app adding as parameter the email of a user you previously set, e.g. [http://localhost:8080/?email=thomas.alcala@gmail.com](http://localhost:8080/?email=thomas.alcala@gmail.com)
 *Tip: Use the [%if %] condition in the template
 If you don't have any user set, please go through the user creation steps as set before*
+	5. Modify the templates/form.html to display the user information if a valid email is passed to it as a GET parameter
 5. Use the blobstore
-	1. Add a blobkey property to the user model
+	1. Add a blobkey property to the user model to store the future key of the blob we'll use as "profile picture"
 6. Try the user service
 7. Set cron jobs
 8. Set asynchronous tasks